chenlicodebank/lora_on_analog_hardware/README.md

 The evaluated model is MobileBERT as its parameters (25.3M) can fit on modern analog chips.
 The proposed method can be applied to other models by specifying `--model_name_or_path`.
 The results on BERT\_BASE (110M) and BERT\_LARGE (340M) can be found on [paper](https://arxiv.org/pdf/2411.17367).

 ---
-## BetterLoRA and AIHWKIT settings
+## Better LoRA and AIHWKIT settings

 We employ naive [LoRA](https://arxiv.org/pdf/2106.09685) to keep the implementation simple and establish baseline results.
 Leveraging more advanced LoRA variants has the potential to achieve superior performance compared to the results presented in our paper.